 The Notes and the Guarantee have not been, and will not be, registered under the Securities Act 1933, as amended (the "Securities Act") of the United States of America (the "United States").
 The Notes are subject to United States tax law requirements.
-The Notes are being offered outside the United States by the Managers (as defined in the section herein entitled "Subscription and Sale") in accordance with Regulation S under the Securities Act ("Regulation S") and may not be offered, sold or delivered within the United States or to, or for the account or benefit of, U.S. persons (as defined in Regulation S) except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
+The Additional Notes are being offered outside the United States by the Managers (as defined in the section herein entitled "Subscription and Sale") in accordance with Regulation S under the Securities Act ("Regulation S") and may not be offered, sold or delivered within the United States or to, or for the account or benefit of, U.S. persons (as defined in Regulation S) except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.

-The Notes, when issued, will be assigned an A- rating by S&P Global Ratings Europe Limited ("S&P").
-S&P is established in the European Union and registered under the Regulation (EC) No. 1060/2009, as amended (the "CRA Regulation").
-As such, S&P is included in the list of credit rating agencies published by the European Securities and Markets Authority ("ESMA") on its website in accordance with the CRA Regulation.
-In general, European (including United Kingdom based) regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the European Union or the United Kingdom and registered under the CRA Regulation.
+The Original Notes were assigned an A- rating by S&P Global Ratings Europe Limited ("S&P") on issue and are currently assigned an A- rating by S&P, and this rating will remain unchanged upon issue of the Additional Notes.
+S&P is established in the European Union and registered under the Regulation (EC) No. 1060/2009 on credit rating agencies, as amended (the "CRA Regulation") and is included in the list of credit rating agencies published by the European Securities and Markets Authority ("ESMA") on its website in accordance with the CRA Regulation.